-There are 2 categories of business accomodation: small-firm business accommodations and other business accommodations.
-If you want to lease a business accommodation in the Netherlands, you must realise each category has its own rules.
+There are 2 categories of business accommodation: small-firm business accommodation and other business accommodation.
+If you want to lease business accommodation in the Netherlands, you must take into account that each category has its own rules.

-Small-firm business accommodations are premises that are publicly accessible and where you sell your products or services directly to your customers.
-Examples are shops, catering establishments, garages, campings and hotels.
+Small-firm business accommodation refers to premises that are publicly accessible and where you sell your products or services directly to your customers.
+Examples are shops, catering establishments, garages, camping sites and hotels.

-If you lease a small-firm business accommodation (the lessee), you are entitled to security of tenure and rent protection.
+If you lease small-firm business accommodation (the lessee), you are entitled to security of tenure and rent protection.
 You may use the space for 10 years.
-This period is divided into 2 parts of 5 years.
+This period is divided into 2, each one 5 years long.
 You may also agree a shorter period.

-The lessor (the person or company that leases the property to you) may not increase the rent in the interim period.
-Except when you have laid this down together in the rental agreement.
+The lessor (the person or company that leases the property to you) may not increase the rent in the interim period, unless you have laid this down together in the rental agreement.
 After 5 years you can agree on a new rent with the lessor.
-For example, you may agree on periodical rent increases on the basis of the consumer price index of Statistics Netherlands (CBS).
+For example, you may agree on periodical rent increases on the basis of the consumer price index compiled by Statistics Netherlands (CBS).
 There is no statutory maximum for the increase in the rent.

-Other business accommodations are premises that are not included in small-firm business accommodations, such as offices, factories and warehouses.
+Other business accommodation refers to premises which are not covered by small-firm business accommodation, these are offices, factories and warehouses.

-In contrast with small-firm business accommodations, you are not entitled to security of tenure and rent protection with other business accommodations.
+In contrast to small-firm business accommodation, with other business accommodation you are not entitled to security of tenure and rent protection.
 You mutually arrange the rent and rent increases.
-The annual rent increase for private homes does not apply to business accommodations.
+The annual rent increase for private homes does not apply to business accommodation.

 As a standard your payment period is also your notice period.
 If you pay your rent every month, you must also cancel the rent at least one month in advance.
 In the rental contract you can also arrange a different notice period.